nileshjawarkar/LearnLua/README.md

         |
         +-- lua                        --> plugin implementation will be here
         |    |
         |    +-- pluginName.lua        --> plugin implementation.
-This lua file can be have any name but
+This lua file can be of any name but
         +-- plugin                     --> its good to have same name as plugin name.
              |
              +-- loader.lua            --> Optional file.
 Name can be anything.